kaiser-rpg/KaiserRPG.github.io/pages/rule/general/intro.md

 Like Difficulty Characteristics Checks, these checks are made using your Characteristics but are opposed by another creature.
 To make one, roll a 1d6 and add it to the Characteristic being checked and the opposing creature will do the same.
 If your result is greater than the opposing result, you are successful.

 #### Difficulty Skill Checks
 These are made by rolling 2d6 and adding the results to a Skill.
-If the result is greater than or equal to the difficulty set by the GM, you are successful.
+If the result is greater than or equal to the Degree of Difficulty set by the Game Master, you are successful.
+The Degree of Difficulty can be seen in the following table.

+{% include table-index.html index="DIF50" %}

 #### Opposed Skill Checks
 Like Difficulty Skill Checks, these are made by rolling 2d6 and adding the results to a Skill, but are opposed by another creature.
 If your result is greater than the opposing result, you are successful.
 These checks usually have a "defender" and "attacker" for the purpose of resolving ties.

 #### Resistance Checks
 Resistance Checks are your capacity to avoid detrimental effects or status.
 There are five different Resistance Checks: Presence (PrR), Physical (PhR), Immune (IR), Spirit (SR), and Mental (MR).
 In order to pass a Resistance Check, you roll 2d6 and add the result to the Resistance being tested.
-If the final value is greater than or equal to the required difficulty, you have avoided the effect.
+If the final value is greater than or equal to the required Degree of Difficulty, you have avoided the effect.
 A Resistance Check cannot have an Open Roll or a Fumble.

 ### Results
 Compare the results of your roll to the difficulty or opposing creature to determine if you were successful.